 Another prominent case of a cartel that divided the market according to production capacity is the so-called Lysine cartel that operated in the period 1992-95.
 According to Griffin (2001) the cartel members typically met late in the year in order to determine how much each producer had sold in the preceding year.
 The members then proceeded by estimating the market growth for the upcoming year and allocated the growth among themselves.
-On the other hand, the Lysine cartel did not have an incentive problem, because they did not set their domestic quotas based on total capacities.
-Instead it was an international cartel .
-They also did not have a common distribution system.
+The international lysine cartel did not face the same incentive problem as the domestic Norwegian cartel, both because of its international nature and because they did not use a common distribution system.
+However, the lysine cartel still faced the common cartel problem of how to limit cheating.15.

 The most recent examples of production sharing rules are found in the agricultural cooperatives (Bergman, 1997).
 The US had 5800 farm marketing and supply cooperatives in 1986 (Sexton, 1986).
 According to Bergman there were 4536 primary cooperatives just in Germany in 1997.
 Similar arrangements are found in many other European countries.
 Typically cooperatives purchase whatever their members have been able to produce, and then decide how much to sell at home.
 The rest is sold (often at much lower prices) on world markets.
-Since the cooperatives usually cannot restrict their members production, the incentive structure is analogous to our set-up.
+Since the cooperatives usually cannot restrict their members production, the incentive structure is analogous to our set-up.16

 There are, of course, other sharing rules, most notably geographic market segmentation.
-An example of this is the so-called marine construction and transportation cartel, where the conspirators reached an agreement to allocate customers and agree on pricing heavy-lift derrick barge and related marine construction services in the major oil and gas production regions of the world.
+An example of this is the so-called marine construction and transportation cartel, where the conspirators reached an agreement to allocate customers and agree on pricing heavy-lift derrick barge and related marine construction services in the major oil and gas production regions of the world17.
 Two firms owned all (six) heavy-lifter derricks in the world.
 In 1997 the two firms (and one of the firm's subsidiaries) were accused of regional market sharing and price fixing.